gavbax99/PlayAroundMe/README.md

 ![How to add mana](/assets/images/Uclick.PNG)

-2. Click the "Play Around Me" button to see all possible instants, tricks, or flash creatures your opponent could possibly cast with their open mana!
+2. Click the "Play Around Me" button to see all possible instants, tricks, or flash creatures your opponent could possibly cast with their open mana.

 ![What your opponent may have](/assets/images/UUexample.jpg)